ilovedevops2022/Terrafrom/Fundamentals.md

 ### What is Infrastructure as Code?
 The Problem with Manual Configuration

-Manually Configuring your cloud infrastructure allows you to easily start using new service offerings to quickly prototype architectures however it comes with mant downsides:
+Manually Configuring your cloud infrastructure allows you to easily start using new service offerings to quickly prototype architectures however it comes with many downsides:

-Its easy to misconfigure a service through human error Its hard to manage the expected state of configuration for compliance Its hard to transfer configuration knowledge to other team members Infrastructure as Code (IaC)
+It's easy to misconfigure a service through human error It's hard to manage the expected state of configuration for compliance It's hard to transfer configuration knowledge to other team members Infrastructure as Code (IaC)

 You write a configuration script to automate creating, updating, or destroying cloud infrastructure.